The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Gokyo Ri Trek Overview

-One of Nepal’s most popular and adventurous treks is the 10-day Gokyo Ri Trek in the Everest Region.
-This expedition takes you further from the Everest Base Camp, also known as Gokyo Valley Trek or Gokyo Lake Trek.
-In this trek, you will experience the Khumbu region, reach the majestic Gokyo Valley, and explore Gokyo Lakes.
+The 10-Day Gokyo Ri Trek is one of the most popular and adventurous treks in the Everest Region of Nepal.
+It is also known as the Gokyo Valley Trek or the Gokyo Lakes Trek and offers a quieter, more scenic alternative to the crowded Everest Base Camp trail.
+On this trek, you will explore remote parts of the Khumbu region, reach the majestic Gokyo Valley, and visit the pristine Gokyo Lakes.

 Is Gokyo Ri Trek worth it?